andrew/ultimate-awesome/README.md

 - [awesome-jewish-github](https://github.com/binyamin/awesome-jewish-github) - Jewish Projects on GitHub.
 - [awesome-botman](https://github.com/botman/awesome-botman) - A curated list of awesome projects and resources for BotMan.
 - [awesome-mapbox-external-developer-resources](https://github.com/chriswhong/awesome-mapbox-external-developer-resources) - An awesome list of third-party developer resources to help you work with the Mapbox suite of location-based services, APIs, ADKs, libraries, and data.
-- [awesome-ai-news](https://github.com/getstream/awesome-ai-news) - Keep track of what has happened in AI this month.
-Discover the best AI/LLM resources and news for this month. .
 - [awesome-hep](https://github.com/iris-hep/awesome-hep) - A curated list of awesome high energy and particle physics software.
 - [awesome-solid](https://github.com/kustomzone/awesome-solid) - Awesome list of Solid links & projects. :sunglasses:.
 - [awesome-real-world-adversarial-examples](https://github.com/lionelmessi6410/awesome-real-world-adversarial-examples) - 😎  A curated list of awesome real-world adversarial examples resources.